-I am a Registered Nurse (Mental Health) and Solution Focused Practitioner, working as a Wellbeing Advisor at the University of Surrey, UK.
+I am a Registered Nurse (Mental Health) and Solution Focused Practitioner.

 I completed my nurse training in 1996, then worked in various NHS and private hospital settings in several cities until 2009 when I seized the opportunity to apply my skills and experience to help people negotiate the trials and tribulations of Higher Education.
-On-site dedicated mental health and wellbeing services at universities represent a relatively new and growing sector in the UK, and I find my membership of the University Mental Health Advisors Network (UMHAN) helpful for maintaining perspective on the task in hand and adapting to ever changing demands.
+I worked at the University of Surrey until 2022.

 My introduction to Solution Focused Practice in 2017 was through BRIEF, the world’s leading centre for the approach.
 They awarded me a Certificate in Solution Focused Practice a year later following 8 days training and submission of a written paper.

 My enthusiasm for and ongoing journey towards mastery of the approach has been fuelled by my membership of the Solution Focused Universe (SFU), a ground breaking online learning community set up and run by my friend and mentor, Elliott Connie.